XC1976/libadwaita-experiment/README.md

 The old branch actually contains some logic for a rock, paper, scissors.
 The main branch is a fork of the old branch and therefore there is some remnant of C code that are unused in main.

+I inserted some screenshots inside the project folder itself.

 # Warning ⚠️

 It may not be wise to try to create a full application on libadwaita since it is a framework with a very heavy layer of abstraction built on top of libadwaita.
 It is therefore very difficult to actually understand what we are actually doing in libadwaita without knowing about GTK4 and Gobject.